Betoken/Whitepaper/BetokenWhitepaper.md

 Each cycle is divided into 5 phases:

-* Deposit & Withdraw: When investors deposit and withdraw their funds.
-* Investing: When users stake Kairo to make investment decisions for the fund.
+* Change Making: When investors deposit and withdraw their funds, and  managers stake Kairo to make investment decisions for the fund.
-  * Transition (Investing => Waiting): Stakes are taken from users who had Kairo and didn't stake anything, buy orders are made.
 * Waiting: When everyone waits and let the token prices change.
-  * Transition (Waiting => Ended): Sell orders are made.
+  * At the beginning users are expected to compete to call the "Buy Tokens" function for each proposal, and the  winning callers will be rewarded with Kairo.
+This is similar to [the Ethereum Alarm Clock.](http://www.ethereum-alarm-clock.com/)
-* Ended: When the invested tokens are sold and users wait for the sell orders to go through.
+* Finalizing: When the invested tokens are sold and Kairo holders redeem their stakes + rewards/penalties from proposals they staked in.
-  * Transition (Ended => Finalized): Kairo is redistributed according to proposal results, commission, developer fee, and Oraclize fee are paid, and funds are returned to investors' balances.
-* Finalized: A placeholder phase before the next cycle begins.
+  * Users are expected to compete to call the "Sell Tokens" function for each proposal, and the  winning callers will be rewarded with Kairo.
+  * Managers are expected to make a function call to redeem Kairos for each proposal they staked in, after the proposal's tokens have been sold.
+* Finalized: When Kairo holders can redeem their commission.
+The Kairo smart contract is "paused" before the start of the next cycle (to prevent redeeming commission multiple times for the same tokens).

 In a preliminary setup, the lengths of each phase are as follows:

-* Deposit & Withdraw: 1 day
-* Investing: 1 day
+* Change Making: 2 days
-* Waiting: 27 days
+* Waiting: 26 days
-* Ended: 1 day
+* Finalizing: 1 day
-* Finalized: no time
+* Finalized: 1 day

 Totaling 30 days.

+For the functions that transitions the fund to the next phase, the successful caller can get a reward in Kairo. (still Ethereum Alarm Clock-like setup)

 ### 2.3 Token Trading

-As of writing, Betoken uses EtherDelta, a decentralized ERC20 token exchange, to handle its token trading.
-When making orders, Betoken uses Oraclize to fetch the current market price of each token and set that as the price used in the corresponding order.
-However, since EtherDelta has been purchased by a dubious party and suffers a lack of credibility, KyberNetwork is selected as a potential replacement.

-#### 2.3.1 Oraclize

-Oraclize in an oracle service that provides off-chain data to smart contracts.
-In Betoken, it is used in for fetching the current price of tokens, so that orders can be correctly made with appropriate prices.
-The inclusion to Oraclize poses two problems:

-* Currently, CryptoCompare is used as the source of token prices, and a problem inherent to the usage of off-chain price feeds is that the feeds can go down/be manipulated.
-This brings a new attack surface into existence.
-* Queries to Oraclize cost a small fee.
-In the current model, this is solved by setting aside the maximum possible fee from the fund's balance at the end of each cycle (the fees in the first cycle has to be paid manually).

-#### 2.3.2 EtherDelta

-EtherDelta is a decentralized token exchange that uses a traditional model, where users can make and take limit orders.
-Its overarching advantage is that it is currently the largest decentralized exchange with the most volume and trading pairs.
-However, apart from its declining credibility, its inclusion in Betoken introduces a host of other problems:

-* It's always possible that orders made by Betoken won't be picked up by takers.

-  * Maybe the token's price changed significantly after making the order.
-  * Maybe the price obtained from CryptoCompare was faulty or quite different from the price in EtherDelta.
-  * Or maybe it's because the market is very sensitive to even small differences in order prices and it's inherently difficult to consistently pinpoint the appropriate price window.

-  This introduces a great deal of uncertainty to Betoken's normal operation, which is extremely undesirable.

-* There's always a delay between making an order and the order being fulfilled, and after Betoken becomes a major market player it is possible for malicious actors to use this delay to their own benefit.
-For example, if the price of a token usually sees a small spike after Betoken invests in it, someone can easily frontrun Betoken's order and profit on the spike, since Betoken is completely transparent.

-Therefore, we hope to transition to using KyberNetwork as soon as it becomes a viable option.

-#### 2.3.3 KyberNetwork
+Betoken uses Kyber Network as the token trading platform for executing all of its investments.

 KyberNetwork is "an on-chain protocol which allows instant exchange and conversion of digital assets (e.g. crypto tokens) and cryptocurrencies (e.g. Ether, Bitcoin, ZCash) with high liquidity."[[source](https://kyber.network/assets/KyberNetworkWhitepaper.pdf)] It is a far superior option than EtherDelta, since it allows for instant token exchange which makes it able to avoid the problems mentioned in 2.3.2.
-Its inclusion would also eliminate the need for the "Ended" cycle phase, since we don't have to wait for orders to go through anymore, making the cycles more concise.
-Oraclize would also not be needed, since KyberNetwork provides its own on-chain price feed.
-Therefore, the inclusion of KyberNetwork will minimize the number of moving parts in Betoken's operation and significantly reduce Betoken's attack surface, reducing Betoken's running and maintenance costs and increasing its security.
+The inclusion of KyberNetwork can minimize the number of moving parts in Betoken's operation and significantly reduce Betoken's attack surface, reducing Betoken's running and maintenance costs and increasing its security.

-However, KyberNetwork is still an in-progress product, unlike EtherDelta which has been online for a long time, so it's still unclear whether we'd want to use KyberNetwork in our final release.
-Furthermore, it's likely that the types of tokens that KyberNetwork supports won't be able to match EtherDelta for quite some time, so using KyberNetwork would limit the types of tokens that Betoken can invest in.

-We will decide on this matter based on how much progress KyberNetwork will make before we roll out Betoken's Mainnet Alpha.

 ### 2.4 Rules In The Fund

 Partly to ensure scalability and partly to prevent spamming attacks, there are certain rules in the fund's smart contract, which will be listed below.
 Note: most of the exact numbers used are only placeholders, and will likely be different in future releases.

-* Each member can **create** at most 2 investment proposals during each cycle.
-(No restrictions on staking in proposals.)
-* At most 20 investment proposals can be created in each cycle.
 * Each proposal can invest in only one token, and two proposals cannot invest in the same token.
 * When staking into a proposal, the size of the stake must be no less than 25% of one's Kairo balance.
-* If a user has Kairo and didn't stake anything in the current cycle, 25% of their Kairo balance will be burnt.
+* The inflation rate of Kairo is 25%.
 * A user cannot stake into both sides of the same proposal.
 * If the number of supporters of a proposal reaches zero, the proposal will be removed from the list.
 No similar rule for the number of opposers.